IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Week 1
 ------

+:authors: Kevin Zheng, Leon Wu, Jeffrey Ni
-:authors: Kevin Zheng, Hall Chen, Olivia Hsu
+:originally by: Kevin Zheng, Hall Chen, Olivia Hsu
-:date: 2018-08-29
+:date: 2019-09-04

 In this lab, we will build a printed circuit board (PCB) for the LED light sensor talked about during lecture.
 Don't feel like you need to understand